fleet-pond/fleet-pond-app/docs/faq.md

 A: You can create the release files using Cordova on the computer that you develop the app on.
 They will then need to be uploaded to the stores that you want to release to.

-To release to the Android Play Store you will need use the [Google Play Console](https://developer.android.com/distribute/console/).
+To release to the Google Play Store you will need use the [Google Play Console](https://developer.android.com/distribute/console/).
 It currently has a one time cost of $25 to create an account on which you can release multiple apps.

 To release to the Apple App Store you will need to use [Itunes Connect](https://itunesconnect.apple.com/).
 It currently costs $99 annually to create an account on which you can release multiple apps.